 Organic frame with infill systems are common to most climactic regions, including the Sonoran Desert.
-While seemingly few sources of framing timbers occur here naturally, the strength of many native plants is surprising.
 The interior ribs of saguaro cactus have been used since the beginning of recorded history, as have ocotillo cactus ribs and mesquite tree trunks and branches.
 Almost all regions have plant material suitable for framing, and other resources for infill materials.
 Animal skins, fabric, woven reeds and grasses, mixtures of plants and earth, paper, glass, and many other materials have been used to span the spaces in between framing members.
 In this place, clay and mud were mixed with water and packed between and around cactus ribs to create a wattle and daub enclosure system, with layers of mud and plants placed on top of framing members to form a thatched roof.
 The advantage of thermal mass is not present in this typology as it is in the previous two, but this system was nevertheless used extensively by nomadic people who chose mobility and expedience over the investment in time and energy necessary for earthen constructions.
-Some frame and infill systems become monolithic, when the infill material surrounds and subsumes the framing members.
-This is the case with the "ki" structures built by most of the populations indigenous to the Sonoran Desert; slender cages made of cactus ribs are completely filled and then covered with an adobe mud mixture.
-This native technology evolved during the twentieth century into a more rectilinear version made of milled lumber and filled with mud in the same manner.
 The sensibilities that accompany this system have more to do with acknowledging a hierarchy of members than human scale.
-While there certainly are scalar limits due to the size of available framing members, the more important relationship is between the largest members and the subordinate ones.
 An articulation of this difference is often seen with a change in linear direction with each material as it decreases in scale and span, layering over the primary members.
 Patterns of solid/void can be discerned within the system and are sometimes elaborated and accentuated for legibility.
 Spatial qualities of frame and infill systems are different than those brought on by the use of earthen wall systems.
 Greater volume is possible, and natural light is more readily admitted through apertures created by the framing bay or by the translucency of the infill materials.
-More regular structural bays are a product of the framing hierarchy and this repetition and regularity becomes part of the system vocabulary.
+More regular structural bays are a product of the framing hierarchy and this repetition and regularity becomes part of the sysFigure 3 organic frame with infill: cactus rib cavity wall and later era milled lumber cavity wall packed with adobe mud.